ag00dwin/raman_hypmap/README.md

 ## Installation

-To install the package, a `.toml` unified Python project settings file is provided.
-Download, navigate to the folder where the . `.toml` file is located and run `pip install`.
+To install the package, a `.toml` and `.whl` are provided.
+Download, navigate to the folder where the . `.toml` or `.whl` file is located and run `pip install`.
 Alternatively, the files can be imported as modules locally.
 Module are defined within `hyprocess.py`.

+This package is also available at https://pypi.org/project/raman-hypmap/

 ## Usage